JeneLitsch/Litan/doc/language/Types.md

 	var a = null;
 }
 ```

 ---

 ## Bool

 The bool type can be set two states `true` and `false`.
 A value of type bool can be created by the `true` or `false` keyword.
-A boolean value can be implicitly converted or casted to every numeric type where false becomes 0 and true 1.
+A boolean value can be implicitly converted or casted to every numeric type where false becomes 0 and true becomes 1.

 **Example**
 ```js